 Technically speaking, there is no general legal duty in South Africa that would compel an individual to report a crime.
 That said, FICA along with the PCCAA both make special provisions for certain individuals in ‘positions of authority’ along with ‘accountable institutes’ when it comes to making reports.

 These institutions are required by law to put into place certain measures which can help identify and undermine money laundering attempts.
 Additionally, such specified parties are also required to report instances of money laundering or even suspected instances.
-When inconsistencies go unreported, investigations will often determine whether or not the agency or individual could have reasonably known of, or have reasonably suspected criminal behavior.
+When inconsistencies go unreported, investigations will often determine whether or not the agency or individual could have reasonably known of, or reasonably suspected criminal behaviour.